ai-agentx/server/README.md

 # agentx

-**agentx** provides a REST API wrapper for the openai agents framework, allowing you to create, manage, and run agents via HTTP endpoints.
+**agentx** provides a rest api wrapper for the multi-agent framework, allowing you to create, manage, and run agents via http endpoints.

 ## Features